 For a place to pursue PhD and MPhil postgraduate studies, we normally require an upper second class honours degree (or equivalent) as a minimum.
 Please note that there are differences between entrance requirements and requirements for funding, which are assessed separately.

-Applicants applying for a project orientated towards the humanities may also be eligible for a Northern Bridge (AHRC) studentship.
+Suitably qualified applicants applying for a project orientated towards the humanities will also be eligible for a Northern Bridge (AHRC) studentship.
+For further details of this competition, please visit the Northern Bridge website: www.northernbridge.ac.uk.

-There is a residency requirement (UK, EU) for both funding schemes.
+There is a residency requirement (UK, EU) for all three funding schemes.
 Funding for non-EEA students varies by country.
-For details of international funding opportunities through Queen’s, please see here: http://www.qub.ac.uk/International/International-students/International-scholarships/.
+For examples of international funding opportunities through Queen’s please see here: http://www.qub.ac.uk/International/International-students/International-scholarships/ .
 Applicants who are non-EEA nationals must satisfy the UK Visas and Immigration (UKVI) requirements for English language for visa purposes.

 In the first instance, please contact a potential supervisor to discuss making an application.
-For general inquiries please contact the Postgraduate Research Coordinator for Planning [or Architecture as relevant], Dr Shane Donohue (email@example.com)
+For general inquiries, please contact the Postgraduate Research Coordinator, Dr. Mohammed Sonebi